 Retail clients may also access ClearBridge's investment advisory services on a sub-advisory basis by entering into agreements with financial firms that retain ClearBridge as a subadviser directly or indirectly through ClearBridge's affiliate, FTPPG.
-These "wrap fee arrangements," offered by broker-dealers or other financial institutions, can be structured as single contract or dual contract.
-In a single contract arrangement, the client contracts with the wrap fee sponsor, which pays ClearBridge's fee.
+These investment advisory programs, which may include "wrap fee arrangements" among other types of programs ("SMA Programs"), sponsored and offered by broker-dealers or other financial institutions, can be structured as single contract or dual contract.
+In a single contract arrangement, the client contracts with the SMA Program sponsor, which pays ClearBridge's fee.
 In a dual contract arrangement, ClearBridge (or FTPPG) contracts directly with the client for its advisory services.
-In most wrap-fee arrangements, client-imposed restrictions will be applied if ClearBridge determines that they are reasonably practical as an investment or operational matter.
+In most SMA Programs, client-imposed restrictions will be applied if ClearBridge determines that they are reasonably practical as an investment or operational matter.